judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-13-diamantina-brazil-travel-guide.markdown

 As you can see in this photo, the streets are hilly, sidewalks intermittent at best, and the streets are pretty rough.
 This is all very charming and beautiful, but when it comes to walking around, **just watch your step**.

-{% include image.html alt="Diamantina, Minas Gerais, Brazil, Steep Streets Landscape" file="../assets/images/2017/04/Diamantina-Minas-Gerais-Brazil-Steep-Streets-Landscape.jpg" description=" Diamantina, Minas Gerais, Brazil, Steep Streets Landscape.
+{% cloudinary /assets/images/2017/04/Diamantina-Minas-Gerais-Brazil-Steep-Streets-Landscape.jpg alt="Diamantina, Minas Gerais, Brazil, Steep Streets Landscape" description="Diamantina, Minas Gerais, Brazil, Steep Streets Landscape.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## St. Anthony Cathedral in Diamantina